micmejia/bible-dump/AMPC/Ephesians/Eph 2.md

-Even when we were dead (slain) by [our own] shortcomings _and_ trespasses, He made us alive together in fellowship _and_ in union with Christ; [He gave us the very life of Christ Himself, the same new life with which He quickened Him, for] it is by grace (His favor and mercy which you did not deserve) that you are saved ([^a]delivered from judgment and made partakers of Christ's salvation).
+Even when we were dead (slain) by [our own] shortcomings _and_ trespasses, He made us alive together in fellowship _and_ in union with Christ; [He gave us the very life of Christ Himself, the same new life with which He quickened Him, for] it is by grace (His favor and mercy which you did not deserve) that you are saved (delivered from judgment and made partakers of Christ's salvation).